Q300 English Literature BA Undergraduate 2021

 - American Poetry.

-Optional seminar modules (taught by fortnightly two-hour seminars) have previously included:
+Examples of optional seminar modules (taught by fortnightly two-hour seminars):

 - Jane Austen